 Preble County (Ohio) – Level 2 Snow Emergency

-At 6 a.m.
-Sunday, Sheriff Mike Simpson increased the snow emergency to LEVEL 2 for Preble County.
+At 10:30 a.m.
+Monday, Sheriff Mike Simpson downgraded the snow emergency to Level 2 for Preble County.
+It had been at Level 3 since Sunday evening.

-A Level 2 emergency means that roadways are hazardous due to blowing and drifting snow.
-Only those who feel it is necessary to drive should be out on the roadways.
+Simpson said roadways are hazardous due to blowing and drifting snow and that only those who feel it necessary to drive should be on the roadways.

 Revised schedule for warming centers